El drama del 15 de octubre: Reception

 El drama del 15 de octubre was first screened at Salón Olympia in Bogotá on 21 November 1915.
 According to an article dated 23 or 24 November in the Barranquilla newspaper El Liberal, Uribe's family angrily protested.
 Nonetheless, the film continued to play in several Colombian cities.

 The documentary's usage of Uribe's assassins, as well as photographs of Uribe's body, caused widespread outrage in Colombia.
 Newspapers deemed it an "immoral movie" and described Galarza and Carvajal's participation as "disgusting" and "criminal glorification", made worse by their having been paid for it.
 Riots took place in front of several theatres.
 Francesco Di Domenico cut the most controversial scenes and rereleased the documentary, but the governor of Cundinamarca Department, which at the time included Bogotá, banned the film.
 All copies of the movie were later destroyed by the authorities, and Galarza's and Carvajal's earnings from the documentary were confiscated.
+The film's controversy is depicted in Juan Gabriel Vasquez's The Shape of the Ruins, an examination of how violence and conspiracy theories infect the history of his country, Colombia.